Possessed (band): Initial career (1983–1987)

-Reformations (1990–present)
+Reformations and recent developments (1990–present)

-Mike Torrao formed an all new version of Possessed in 1990, taking over lead vocals himself, and recorded a two-song demo in 1991.
-Several different line-ups were attempted, and a four-song demo was recorded in 1993, but the group failed to gain momentum and disbanded shortly after.
+Mike Torrao formed a new version of Possessed in 1990, taking over lead vocals himself, and recorded a two-song demo in 1991.
+Several different line-ups were attempted, and a four-song demo was recorded in 1993, but the group failed to gain momentum and disbanded shortly thereafter.
+In 2015, the 1991 demo, as well as ten other recordings from that era of Possessed, were reissued on fellow California death metal band Desecration's retrospective Dead...
+Yet, Not Forgotten in 2015 (Desecration drummer Bob Yost had performed in Torrao's version of Possessed between 1990 and 1992).

-In 2007, it was announced Jeff Becerra would be performing under the "Possessed" name at the Wacken Open Air festival and would be backed by the members of Sadistic Intent, one of the bands featured on the Possessed tribute album Seven Gates of Horror released in 2004.
+In 2007, it was announced that vocalist and bassist Jeff Becerra would be performing under the Possessed name at the Wacken Open Air festival and would be backed by the members of Sadistic Intent, one of the bands featured on the Possessed tribute album Seven Gates of Horror released in 2004.
 They would also headline the Gathering of the Bestial Legions III festival in Los Angeles.
 This same lineup also performed at Maryland Deathfest VIII in May 2010.
 After a U.S. tour with Danzig and Marduk, Rick and Bay Cortez along with Ernesto Bueno returned to Sadistic Intent, while drummer Emilio Marquez remained.

 By late 2012, Possessed had begun writing new material for their first full-length studio album since 1986's Beyond the Gates.
 They had performed several new songs live which were expected to appear on the new album.

-In 2017 the band signed a three album recording contract with Nuclear Blast Records.
-By this time, the band consisted of Becerra and Marquez along with lead guitarist Daniel Gonzalez, bassist Robert Cardenas and rhythm guitarist Claudeous Creamer.
+In 2017, the band signed a three-album recording contract with Nuclear Blast Records.
+By this time, the band consisted of Becerra and Marquez along with guitarists Daniel Gonzalez and Claudeous Creamer and bassist Robert Cardenas.
 Initially set for release in 2018, the band's third studio album Revelations of Oblivion was released on May 10, 2019, their first in 33 years.
-The album entered the UK Rock & Metal Singles and Albums Charts at #7 in its first week.
+The album entered the UK Rock & Metal Singles and Albums Charts at number 7 in its first week.

-In a February 2021 interview, vocalist Becerra stated that he will begin writing new material for the next Possessed album after the band finishes touring in support of Revelations of Oblivion.
+In a February 2021 interview, Becerra stated that he would begin writing new material for the next Possessed album after the conclusion of the Revelations of Oblivion tour.